truong-elpis/elpis-scholarship/README.md

 ### Installation
 Requires [Node.js](https://nodejs.org/) v14+ to run.

 Install the dependencies and devDependencies and start the script.
+This script makes it easy to automatically send invites to multiple accounts so they can play your accounts.

 ```sh
 npm i -g yarn